akins1/IssueTrackerPublic/README.md

   - are housed within Projects
   - contains metadata such as: title, description, date created, creator, developer, type, priority, status, etc.
   - can have a single Developer assigned to it
   - can be created, edited, and archived/restored independent of its Project by Admins, Project Managers, and Developers
   - contains a history of changes to metadata
   - contains a list of comments that Users make
   - contains attatchments for different document formats (images, PDFs)
 - ### Dashboard
   - contains charts displaying general information about Project/Ticket distributions
   - lists all the Users in the system

-## Pending
+## Pending Deployment

 - NullReferenceExceptions in AllTickets and AllProjects Views when querying items with no assigned PM/Devs (for PM and Dev roles).
-This bug is fixed, but Github Actions limit was reached, so awaiting next month for reset.
+- Hid buttons that should be only visible to a project's Project Managers These bugs have been fixed, but Github Actions limit was reached, so awaiting next month for reset.